 In conclusion, make sure your stakeholders see the data on the back end!
 It’s all about showing your team the great data they can get out of the small amount of work done on the front end.

 Need a refresher on campaign tagging strategy?
-Read our campaign tagging blog post.
-Not sure where to place campaign tags?
-Check out Michelle’s post here.
+Check out this post.

 3) Activate across email and mobile campaigns in Salesforce Marketing Cloud using your Google Analytics audiences.